nikhil27gargeya/nikhil27gargeya.github.io/Backend.md

 - 501 means not implemented (request method or feature is not recognized or has not been enabled on the server)
 - 502 means bad gateway (when server acting as a gateway receives invalid response from upstream server)
 - 504 means gateway timeout (similar to 502, but instead of invalid response, there is no response received within given timeframe)

+Cookies vs Sessions vs Tokens:

+Cookies:
+Cookies are small pieces of data that a server sends to a client to enable features like session management, personalization, and user tracking.
+Server response contains Set-Cookie header (ie. Set-Cookie: userId=xyz12345) and client stores that cookie.
+On subsequent requests, the client includes the cookie header with the stored value.
+In a stateful session, the cookie stores a random session ID.
+In a stateless cookie/token, the cookie itself contains encoded user/session information plus a cryptographic signature, allowing the backend to verify that the data was created by the server and not tampered with.

+Sessions:

+Tokens: